mariamkopaleishvili1/TeamA-DDIT-2026/deliverables/issue_tree_template.md

 **Branch 1**
 - Label: Service
-- Why it belongs:
+- Why it belongs: For retail users, the battle is won or lost on experience: onboarding friction, dispute/resolution speed for event outcomes, customer support responsiveness, and the credibility of how markets settle.
+If service is slow or opaque, trust collapses and users revert to banks/brokers (or betting sites).

 **Branch 2**
 - Label: Price
-- Why it belongs:
+- Why it belongs: Prediction markets compete on total trading cost (fees + spread + slippage), funding/withdrawal costs, and payout speed.
+If the fintech delivers a lower effective cost per trade or faster settlement than brokers (and avoids “house edge” economics of betting), price becomes a durable wedge.

 **Branch 3**
-- Label:
+- Label: Product
-- Why it belongs:
+- Why it belongs: The core disruption is product differentiation: event‑based contracts that retail can understand and trade in small sizes (vs. complex derivatives); breadth and local relevance of markets (elections, macro prints, sports, crypto events); liquidity depth at best prices; and transparent, rule‑based resolution (oracle design).
+Superior product-market fit triggers network effects incumbents struggle to copy quickly.

 **Branch 4**
-- Label:
+- Label: Distribution
-- Why it belongs:
+- Why it belongs: Winning requires efficient acquisition and reach: app store availability, embedded payment rails, partnerships (banks/PSPs, media, creators), and community channels (Telegram/YouTube/Discord).
+If the fintech cannot scale distribution, incumbents retain the funnel via existing banking apps and brokerage platforms.

 **Branch 5, optional**
-- Label:
+- Label:  Regulatory & Risk
-- Why it belongs:
+- Why it belongs: Classification (financial instrument vs. gambling), licensing, KYC/AML, responsible‑use features, and data/privacy controls determine whether the platform can operate at scale and advertise broadly.
+A compliant posture opens payment rails and institutional partnerships; a misstep blocks distribution and raises capital costs.

 ---